bstr9/bstr9.github.io/_posts/2022-06-08-code-complete(1).md

 有一些具体的例子，如:
 1. Verifying that the groundwork has been laid so that construction can proceed successfully.
 2. Determining how your code will be tested.
-3. Desiging and writing classes and routines.
+3. Designing and writing classes and routines.
 4. Creating and naming variables and named constants.
 5. Selectig control structures and organizing blocks of statements.
 6. Unit tesing, integration testing, and debugging your own code